peterjiz/gocic/README.md

 # GoCIC - a Citizenship & Immigration Canada (CIC) Automation Tool
-Automatically retrieves your Citizenship &amp; Immigration Canada (CIC)'s Citizenship File, checks for update, and sends you an email if there was any change noticed.
+Automatically retrieves your Citizenship &amp; Immigration Canada (CIC)'s Citizenship File, checks for updates, and sends you an email if there was any change noticed.

 Also developed to run as a server, listening on port 80. www.example.com/refresh or localhost/refresh will send you an email letting you know of the current status.